 Although no particular forms are necessary, please be as brief and concise as possible.
 It is important that the citation number, vehicle license plate number and state be included with the request.
 A clear copy of the citation attached to the appeal is beneficial and may expedite processing.
 We suggest you retain a copy for your records.

 No payment is required at this time.
 The decision of the Administrative Review will be mailed to you within 10 days.
 It is your responsibility to follow-up and make sure that the appeal was received by the deadline.
 Call 619-388-6416 before the deadline of 21 days after the citation issuance date to check the status of your appeal.

 Step 2 - Administrative Hearing

-Important Note: Failure to appear for a scheduled hearing or failure to return the Trial by Declaration by the specified due date will result in your citation being upheld and forfeiture of any additional appeal right.
-Call our office at (619) 388-6416 if you do not receive your appointment or trial by declaration form within two weeks of submitting your request.
+Failure to appear for a scheduled hearing or failure to return the Trial by Declaration form by the specified date will result in your citation being upheld and forfeiture of any additional appeal rights.

 If you are unable to pay the fine amount, you may be eligible to appear without first paying the fine if you can demonstrate "Indigent Status" (financial need).
 You must complete an Indigent Status Application and provide proof of your income and/or participation in public assistance programs such as TANF, SSI, Unemployment, etc..
 Approval of your application allows you to have a Hearing or Trial by Declaration without first paying the fine; it does not relieve you of the responsibility for paying the fine if your citation is upheld at Hearing.